-- Members Entitled to Medicare due to Age: Commercial health plans are primary to Medicare if the employer has twenty (20) or more employees and the Member is actively working. - Disabled employees (large group health plan): Commercial health plans are primary to Medicare if the employer has 100 or more employees and the Member is actively working. - End-Stage Renal Disease (ESRD): If a Member is entitled to Medicare due to ESRD while covered under an employer's group health plan, commercial group health plan is primary for the first thirty (30) months after becoming eligible for Medicare.
-After the thirty (30) months, Medicare is the primary payer.
-However, if the commercial group health plan was secondary to Medicare when the Member became entitled due to ESRD, Medicare will remain the primary payer and no thirty (30) month coordination period is required.
+Members Entitled to Medicare due to Age: Commercial health plans are primary to Medicare if the employer has 20 or more employees and the Member is actively working.

+- Disabled employees (large group health plan): Commercial health plans are primary to Medicare if the employer has 100 or more employees and the Member is actively working. - End-Stage Renal Disease (ESRD): If a Member is entitled to Medicare due to ESRD while covered under an employer's group health plan, commercial group health plan is primary for the first 30 months after becoming eligible for Medicare.
+After the 30 months, Medicare is the primary payer.
+However, if the commercial group health plan was secondary to Medicare when the Member became entitled due to ESRD, Medicare will remain the primary payer and no 30 month coordination period is required.

-Hospital-Acquired Conditions (HAC) and Present on Admission (POA) Program
+Hospital-Acquired Conditions (HAC) and Present on Admission (POA) program

-The Deficit Reduction Act of 2005 (DRA) mandated that Medicare establish a program that would modify reimbursement for fee for service beneficiaries when certain conditions occurred as a direct result of a hospital stay that could have been reasonably prevented by the use of evidenced-based guidelines.
+The Deficit Reduction Act of 2005 (DRA) mandated that Medicare establish a program that would modify reimbursement for fee for service beneficiaries when certain conditions occurred as a direct result of a hospital stay that could have been reasonably prevented by the use of evidence-based guidelines.
 CMS titled the program "Hospital-Acquired Conditions and Present on Admission Indicator Reporting."

-The following is a list of CMS Hospital Acquired Conditions.
+The following is a list of CMS hospital-acquired conditions.
 CMS reduces payment for hospitalizations complicated by these categories of conditions that were not present on admission:

 - 1) Foreign Object Retained After Surgery

 - 2) Air Embolism

 - 3) Blood Incompatibility

 - 4) Stage III and IV Pressure Ulcers

 - 5) Falls and Trauma

 - a) Fractures

 - b) Dislocations

 - c) Intracranial Injuries

 - d) Crushing Injuries

 - e) Burn

 - f) Other Injuries

 - 6) Manifestations of Poor Glycemic Control

 - a) Hypoglycemic Coma

 - b) Diabetic Ketoacidosis

-- c) Non-Ketotic Hyperosmolar Coma
+- c) Nonketotic Hyperosmolar Coma

 - d) Secondary Diabetes with Ketoacidosis

 - e) Secondary Diabetes with Hyperosmolarity

 - 7) Catheter-Associated Urinary Tract Infection (UTI)

 - 8) Vascular Catheter-Associated Infection

-- 9) Surgical Site Infection Following Coronary Artery Bypass Graft Mediastinitis
+- 9) Surgical Site Infection, Mediastinitis, Following Coronary Artery Bypass Graft (CABG)

+- 10) Surgical Site Infection Following Bariatric Surgery Procedures for Obesity

+- a) Laparoscopic Gastric Bypass

+- b) Gastroenterostomy

+- c) Laparoscopic Gastric Restrictive Surgery

-- 10) Surgical Site Infection Following Certain Orthopedic Procedures:
+- 11) Surgical Site Infection Following Certain Orthopedic Procedures:

 - a) Spine

 - b) Neck

 - c) Shoulder

 - d) Elbow

-- 11) Surgical Site Infection Following Bariatric Surgery Procedures for Obesity
+- 12) Surgical Site Infection Following Bariatric Surgery Procedures for Obesity

 - a) Laparoscopic Gastric Restrictive Surgery

 - b) Laparoscopic Gastric Bypass

 - c) Gastroenterostomy

-- 12) Surgical Site Infection Following Placement of Cardiac Implantable Electronic Device (CIED) - 13) Iatrogenic Pneumothorax with Venous Catheterization - 14) Deep Vein Thrombosis (DVT)/Pulmonary Embolism (PE) Following Certain Orthopedic Procedures - a) Total Knee Replacement - b) Hip Replacement
+- 13) Surgical Site Infection Following Cardiac Implantable Electronic Device (CIED)

+- 14) Deep Vein Thrombosis (DVT)/Pulmonary Embolism (PE) Following Certain Orthopedic Procedures

+- a) Total Knee Replacement

+- b) Hip Replacement

+- 15) latrogenic Pneumothorax with Venous Catheterization